rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

   seeking help from?
 Have you starred _any_ github project?
 And the above two kind of feed into ...
 * Attitude.
-Some people feel that they are doing me and the world a great favor by just point out that there is a problem whose solution would greatly benefit them.
+Some people feel that they are doing me and the world a great favor by just pointing out that there is a problem whose solution would greatly benefit them.
 Perhaps this is why they feel that instructions are not to be followed by them, nor any need for showing evidence gratitude when help is offered them.